Disruption, innovation, and endurance: A brief history of PowerPoint

 Meanwhile, founder Robert Gaskins, has settled into retirement and written a book about inventing PowerPoint for those who want to discover more about the birth of this innovative and enduring program.

 Interested in disruptive innovation?
-To learn more about Hult’s global business programs and our new Nano Courses in Disruptive Technologies, download a brochure.
+To learn more about Hult’s future-focused global business programs, download a brochure.